holgerbrandl/kalasim/docs/userguide/docs/resource.md

 // request 2 elements from clerks
 request(clerks, quantity = 2)

-// also an infix version is supported request(clerks withQuantity 2)
+// also, an infix version is supported request(clerks withQuantity 2)

+// request can be decimals
+request(clerks, quantity = 1.234)

+// quantities must be positive.
+This will FAIL with an error request(clerks, quantity = -3) // will throw exception!
 ```

 ## Request Honor Policies

-* **Strict first come, first serve (S-FCFS)**.
+* **Strict first come, first serve** (`StrictFCFS`).
 With the policy requests will be honored by order of appearance.
-So, it  actually will wait to honour "big" requests, if if smaller requests that could honored already are queueing up already.
-This is the the default, as we assume this the most intuitive behavior in most situations.
+So, it  actually will wait to honour "big" requests, if smaller requests that could be honored already are queueing up already.
+This is the default, as we assume this the most intuitive behavior in most situations.
-* **Relaxed first come, first serve (R-FCFS)**: honour first claimable request first.
-This will honor small requests evern if larger requests are already waiting longer in line.
+* **Relaxed first come, first serve** (`RelaxedFCFS`): honour first claimable request first.
+This will honor small requests even if larger requests are already waiting longer in line.
-* **Smallest Quantity First (SQF)** (to maximize "customer" throughput) with FCFS to resolve ambiguities.
+* **Smallest Quantity First** (`SQF`) (to maximize "customer" throughput) with FCFS to resolve ambiguities.
 This will maximize the total number of requests being honored, whereas large requests may need to wait for a long time.
-* **Weighted SQF**: Here the user can supply a weight `α` that is used to compute an ordering based on `quantity*(1-α)+ time_since_insert*α)`.
-This will progressively weigh insert-time against request quantity, to ensure that also larger request will finally be honored even if new small requests are coming in.
+* **Weighted FCFS** (`WeightedFCSC`): Here the user can supply a weight `α` that is used to compute an ordering based on `α * time_since_insert / quantity`.
+This will progressively weigh the time since the request against request quantity.
+The policy will prefer smaller requests, but will ensure that also larger request are finally be honored.
+* **Random Order** (`Random`): This honor policy will honor requests in a random order.

 !!!important
-[priorities](#request-priority) that always take precedence over the honor policies.
+    [priorities](#request-priority) that always take precedence over the honor policy set for a resource.
 If a user sets a request priority, it will be respected first.
-That is, it does always try honouring by priority first, and only once all requests at the highest prio level are honoured, it will climb down the ladder.
+That is, it does always try honouring by priority first, and only once all requests at the highest priority level are honoured, it will climb down the ladder.
 Within a priority-level the selected honor policy is applied.

 !!!note
     A SQF policy could also be realized by using the negated quantity as request priority.
-However, for sake of clarity is is recommended to use priorities to actual reflect business/domain needs, and use the provided SQL as baseline policy.
+However, for sake of clarity is recommended to use priorities to actually reflect business/domain needs, and use the provided SQL as baseline policy.

 The principle applies to both regular but also [depletable resources](#depletable-resources).
-Just imagine an resource that is constantly low on supply.
+Just imagine a resource that is constantly low on supply.
 When new supply becomes available, the resource could serve as many requesters as possible.

-Also for non-anonymous resources this concept applies, e.g. in customer support, where customers require one or multiple mechanics, and the company decides to serve the least staffing-intense requests first.
+Also, for non-anonymous resources this concept applies, e.g. in customer support, where customers require one or multiple mechanics, and the company decides to serve the least staffing-intense requests first.
 This is from what I understood so far not possible with the current resource model, and would also not be supported with the envisioned strict mode.
 It is IMHO analogous to a SJF policy, although the name is I guess a bit misleading as it relates more to task duration than quantity, and something more appropriate could be used to better clarify the intent to the user.
 In case of several requests with the same minimal quantity, FCFS could be used to impose a secondary ordering scheme.
 I hope this clarifies "Shortest Job First with FCFS as a secondary ordering scheme".

 ## Request Priority